wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

    alt="Screenshot of the Gcore DNS configuration.
 There's three records.
 The first is assigned to North America, the second Europe, Africa, and South America, the last one is the default fallback record.", caption="Gcore DNS configuration for linkedlist.org.") }}

-* North America is served by the US server
+* North America is served by the US server.
-* Europe, Africa, and South America are served by the French server
+* Europe, Africa, and South America are served by the French server.
-* Everything else is served by the Australian server
+* Everything else is served by the Australian server.

 The default is the AU server because it's an existing server I already had that has more RAM and CPU than the others.
-Some of these mappings were informed by results from [PingBear].
-I was also able to utilise the health checking in Gcore to avoid resolving DNS requests to servers that are down for some reason.
+Some of these mappings were informed by results from [PingBear] \(down at the time of writing).
+I was also able to utilise the health checking feature in Gcore to avoid resolving DNS requests to servers that are down for some reason.

 ### Taking It Live